 January 12, 2013

-The Alaska Interior Marksmanship Committee (AIM-COMM) received the Director's Public Stewardship Award from the Alaska Department of Fish and Game at the annual AIM-COMM and Fish and Game Range banquet held Saturday, January 12, 2013.
+The Alaska Interior Marksmanship Committee (AIM-COMM) received the Director's Public Stewardship Award from the Alaska Department of Fish and Game at an AIM-COMM and Fish and Game Range banquet held Saturday, January 12, 2013.
 The award, issued by ADF&G Division of Wildlife Conservation director Doug Vincent-Lang, was presented by regional ADF&G wildlife conservation coordinator David James.

 Vincent-Lang was unable to attend the banquet since he was attending a Board of Game meeting elsewhere in Alaska at the time but provided a written statement which James read to attendees.